 Colby is an experienced drum set player having studied with Boston favorite Bob Gullotti for three years, attended two Berklee 5 Week Summer Performance Programs in Boston and has performed extensively in jazz and GB bands throughout the Northeast.
 He has also recorded several albums and toured with bands including award winning metal band Under Falling Skies and Dave Matthews Band tribute Satellite.

-James Lyon Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher
+James Lyon Guitar Teacher, Bass Guitar Teacher, Singing Teacher, Drum Teacher